gregoryverghese/PySlyde/README.md

 ## Citation

-If you use PySlyde in your research, please cites:
+If you use PySlyde in your research, please cite:

 ```bibtex
 @software{pyslyde2024,